WangWen-Albert/CFake/README.md

 # CFake
-A fast and simple solution to do unit testing
+A fast and simple solution to do unit testing for C/C++ program.

 ## Purpose

 When using FAKE_ON to fake one func with anther mock in your test case, the mock will be called instead of the faked func.
-And the fake action could be cancel at the end of the case.
+And the fake action could be cancel by FAKE_OFF or FAKE_RESET at the end of the case.

 In another word, one func could be dynamically replaced as any other stub during testing program is running.